Greens and Browns layered in a bin before turning.

 - The first mesophilic phase during which the temperature rises to 40-42 °C. This stage may last for only a few hours or a couple of days depending on the bin and contents;

 lasting for two or three days but can last for to three or four weeks or several months depending on ther size of the heap.
 During this stage the temperature rises from 45-65 °C. It can rise to 75 °C but should be controlled so that

 - a second mesophilic phase occurs as the material cools allowing mesophilic organisms to recolonize the bin and

 - the final phase is that of maturation (or curing) which can last for several weeks to several

 above 65/70 C when beneficial microorganisms will be killed.
 A good visual warning that the bin is to hot is provided by the growth of a white “mould”, actually anaerobic thermophilic bacteria.
 Which means that the appears of the white

 if possible, located so that it does not get dried out too much sun or waterlogged heavy rain.

 area should be well-drained and level.
 The bins can be made out of old pallets, planks,decking or in the case of large bins railway sleepers or cement blocks.
 The soils within the bin can be covered with a 6-8" layer of twigs, sticks or stalks to assist

 bins will retain the heat much more effectively and, depending on the size of the garden the bins in large gardens are often about 5cu feet on size as above this size it is more difficult for air to circulate within the bin.
 But bins of seven or eight

 material in a “Batch” to fill or half fill the bin at the same time.
 Normally a bank of 3 or 4 bins are used so that the material can be aerated by turning from one bin to the next.

-In the basic hot composting system, the bin is filled with equal parts of Green and Brown materials.
-These need to be cut, chopped or shredded into small pieces ideally 1- 2”.
-Decomposition takes place on the surface of organic material if it is chopped, smashed, -or cutt into small particles, (less than 2-inches in diameter), more surface area is created and decomposition happens faster.
-Depending on the technique manure, mature compost or soil may be added as a source of additional microorganisms or lime may be added to control acidity.
+microorganisms or lime may be added to control acidity.
 Layers of addition Greens such as comfrey or nettles may be used as an activator.
 Water should be added as the pile is built, often between each layer.
-To breakdown quickly a moisture content of 50% will be required
+To breakdown quickly a moisture content of

 The heap should be covered both to maintain moisture, and to prevent the material becoming waterlog during wet weather.

 a new bin or a significant change of feedstock the temperature should be monitored regularly taking the pile temperature every day or every other day if possible, for a period of about a month.
 The temperature should rise to 40 -76

 the temperature falls below 40C which is normally about every four of seven days.
 Some composters turn the bin routinely every couple of days or weekly while others record the temperature and turn the contents when the temperature falls.

 the hotter central core to form the new exterior of the new pile ( see diagram).
 This ensures that the cooler edges of the bin during the first week is heated in the hotter central core during the second week.

 moisture level of the contents should be adjusted each week during the turning stage,with water being added to maintain the correct moisture levels being careful that it does not become waterlogged as this will both cool the contents and may result in

 I recommend the monitoring, recording temperatures and turning is continued for a month by which time the temperature will fallen to below 30C (depending on ambient

 The compost should be left to mature for at least two weeks before use as a mulch